CMT: Convolutional Neural Networks Meet Vision Transformers

 \section{Experiments}

-In this section, we investigate the effectiveness of CMT architecture by conducting experiments on several tasks including classification, object detection, and instance segmentation.
-We first compare the proposed CMT with previous state-of-the-art models on above tasks, and then we ablate the important design elements of CMT.
+In this section, we investigate the effectiveness of CMT architecture by conducting experiments on several tasks including image classification, object detection, and instance segmentation.
+We first compare the proposed CMT with previous state-of-the-art models on above tasks, and then ablate the important elements of CMT.